awhdesmond/revolut-cloud-ops/docs/quick-start.md

 ```

 > `aws-lbc` also requires the EKS cluster name.
 In this example, we are using `eks`.
+> The commands are designed to be idempotent.
+So they can be re-run if it fails the first time.

 ## 4. Deploy Revolut User Service